Team building activities with real impact: how to measure their effectiveness

 Not all activities generate the same type of results.
 Those that combine learning, collaboration, and purpose tend to have a more lasting effect.
 Some effective examples include:

-• Activities for solving real challenges of the company, where teams work on authentic challenges and apply tangible solutions.
+- Activities for solving real challenges faced by the company, where teams work on authentic challenges and apply tangible solutions.

 At Teaming Labs, we design experiences that integrate all these elements so that learning and team cohesion are sustained over time.